joshhills/dsm-portfolio-theme/_posts/2018-01-06-test-project-two/vignette.md

 ---

 {% vignette %}
-In this project, I carried out statistical analysis{% c C1 %} on the dataset in order to prepare it for feature selection with further machine learning.
+In this project, I carried out statistical analysis{% c C1 %} on the dataset in order to prepare it for feature selection with further machine learning.{% c C2 %}
 {% endvignette %}

 {% vignette %}